You may be able to claim a refund if too much tax was taken from your pay.

 Check you’ve paid the right amount of tax after the end of the tax year.

 HM Revenue and Customs (HMRC) will post you a P800 tax calculation if they know you’ve paid too much tax, usually by the end of July.
-You’ll get your refund automatically within 14 days of the P800 - you don’t have to claim it.
+You’ll normally get a cheque (also known as a ‘payable order’) within 14 days of getting the P800 - you don’t have to do anything.

 HMRC currently don’t send notifications of tax rebates by email.
 You can report suspicious emails to them.